tarik-ibrahimovic/eduBOS5/README.md

 We used basic **PicoRV32** variant for this comparison, which is on par with basic eduBOS5.
 By throwing in a few optimizations (such as DSP_ALU), eduBOS5 may achieve the same Fmax as PicoRV32.

-In any case, thanks to its much shorter pipeline, eduBOS5 consistently outperforms PicoRV32, even in its simplest LUT-only configuration.
+In any case, thanks to its much shorter pipeline, eduBOS5 consistently outperforms PicoRV32, even in its simplest LUT-only ALU configuration.
 We can conclude that the basic eduBOS5 is on par with AVR ATmega328P.

 #### End-of-Document